Alberta Works Funding

 Alberta Works Full-Time Income Support for Learners

 Alberta Works Full-Time Income Support eligibility is determined by Human Services criteria.
-While attending an Human Services approved training program, individuals may be eligible for Income Support (pdf 90KB) and Health Benefits (pdf 90KB).
+While attending a Human Services approved training program, individuals may be eligible for Income Support and Health Benefits.
 The amount of income support is determined by a financial needs assessment.

 Full-Time Funded Student Responsibilities

 Once you have been approved for funding you must maintain your eligibility.
 This includes following your Service Plan as outlined in your initial assessment.
-Any changes to your plan or situation need to be reported immediately to your Financial Aid Specialist (Case Manager).
+Any changes to your plan or situation need to be reported immediately to your Financial Aid Specialist.

 All students must hand in monthly Progress Reports on the 15th of every month.
 These reports will identify any attendance or progress issues you may be having while in school.
 Each Student must meet the requirements of the Acceptable Attendance and Acceptable Progress policy.